-1.4.2 Procedure B is used when percent compaction or percent relative density is to be determined and the in-place material contains particles larger than the maximum particle size allowed in the laboratory compaction test or when Practice D4718 is not applicable for the laboratory compaction test.
-Then the material is considered to consist of two fractions, or portions.
-The material from the in-place unit weight test is physically divided into a control fraction and an oversize fraction based on a designated sieve size.
-The unit weight of the control fraction is calculated and compared with the unit weight(s) established by the laboratory compaction test(s).
+1.4.2 Procedure B is used when percent compaction or percent relative density is to be determined and the in-place material contains particles larger than the maximum particle size allowed in the laboratory compaction test methods previously described or when Practice is not applicable for the laboratory compaction test method.
+Then, the material is considered to consist of two fractions, or portions.
+The material obtained from the in-place density test is physically divided into a control fraction and an oversize fraction based on a designated sieve size.
+The density of the control fraction is calculated and compared with the density(ies) established by the laboratory compaction test method(s).

-1.4.3 Normally, the control fraction is the minus No. 4 [4.75-mm] sieve size material for cohesive or nonfree-draining materials and the minus 3-in.
+1.4.3 Often, the control fraction is the minus No. 4 [4.75-mm] sieve size material for cohesive or nonfree-draining materials and the minus 3-in.
 [75-mm] sieve size material for cohesionless, free-draining materials.
-While other sizes are used for the control fraction 3/8 , 3/4-in.
+While other sizes may be used for the control fraction such as 3/8 , 3/4-in.
 [9.5, 19-mm], these test methods have been prepared using only the No. 4 [4.75-mm] and the 3-in.
 [75-mm] sieve sizes for clarity.

 1.7 Units—The values stated in either inch-pound units or SI units [presented in brackets] are to be regarded separately as standard.
-The values stated in each system may not be exact equivalents; therefore each system shall be used independently of the other.
+The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in non-conformance with the standard.

 1.7.1 The gravitational system of inch-pound units is used when dealing with inch-pound units.
 In this system, the pound (lbf) represents a unit of force (weight), while the unit for mass is slugs.
 The slug unit is not given, unless dynamic (F = ma) calculations are involved.